davzhardy/RecoveryBox/README.md

 ## Installation

-The app is build on react native, which means you'll need a way to run the app on a phone or emulator.
-To do this, you'll need [expo](https://expo.io/), follow the steps below to get it up and running
+The app is built using react native, which means you'll need a way to run the app on a phone or emulator.
+To do this, you'll need to install [expo](https://expo.io/), follow the steps below to get it up and running:

 1. Download [expo](https://expo.io/learn)
 2. Install expo using the following
    <pre><code>npm install expo-cli --global</code></pre>

 ## Getting Started